microsoftgraph/microsoft-graph-docs/concepts/open-onenote-client.md

-# Open the OneNote client
+---title: "Open the OneNote client"description: "You can use the **links** property of a page or notebook to open a OneNote application to a particular page or notebook. "---# Open the OneNote client

 You can use the **links** property of a page or notebook to open a OneNote application to a particular page or notebook.